New! TypeRocket v5 is now available. See docs.

 Twig

-If you want to use Twig for your views require Twig as apart of your project using composer
+If you want to use Twig for your views require Twig as apart of your project using composer.

 composer require "twig/twig:^2.0"

-file and switch your engine class to \TypeRocket\Template\TwigTemplateEngine::class
+Next, update your template_engine settings in your config/app.php file and switch your engine class to \TypeRocket\Template\TwigTemplateEngine::class.

 /*